Diagnosis and Treatment for Dry Eye

 People who have chronically high blood glucose levels can experience serious eye health complications, including diabetic retinopathy, cataracts, glaucoma, and dry eye.

 Diabetes can affect the oil glands in the eyelids which are responsible for preventing the watery component of the tears from evaporating too quickly after blinking.
-High blood glucose levels can also damage nerves in the eyes, specifically in the lacrimal gland and on the cornea, and these nerves are necessary for tears to remain on the front surface of the eye.
-When these nerves are damaged, this can cause insufficient blood flow to the area, and then a decrease in tear production.
+High blood glucose levels can also damage nerves in the eyes, specifically in the lacrimal gland and on the cornea, and these nerves are crucial for keeping tears on the surface of the eye.
+When these nerves are damaged, this can cause insufficient blood flow to the area, leading to a decrease in tear production.

 Blepharitis

 Blepharitis is an inflammation of the eyelids.
 The affected area is usually at the very edge of the eyelid, located at the base of the eyelashes.
 This inflammation causes this area to swell up, appear red and inflamed, and produce infected debris called scurf.
-It’s a common condition, particularly if you have oily skin, dandruff, or rosacea.
-Some people describe blepharitis as “psoriasis of the eyelids.”
-Blepharitis can cause dry eye.
+It’s a common issue, particularly if you have oily skin, dandruff, or rosacea.
+Some people describe blepharitis as “psoriasis of the eyelids,” and this condition can cause dry eye.

 Medications

-People who are currently undergoing radiation therapy for head or neck cancer, cancer of the eye socket, or brain cancer can sometimes develop dry eye as an unfortunate side effect.
+Radiation therapy for head or neck cancer, cancer of the eye socket, or brain cancer can sometimes cause dry eye as an unfortunate side effect.

 Birth control

-Because the pill, hormonal patches, IUDs, and vaginal rings can cause hormonal changes designed to mimic pregnancy, people who are on birth control can develop symptoms of dry eye as a result.
+Using birth control, hormonal patches, IUDs, and vaginal rings can cause hormonal changes designed to mimic pregnancy, resulting in dry eye symptoms.

 Menopause

-Women going through menopause experience less progesterone, estrogen, and androgen production in their bodies.
-Androgens can affect the balance of tear production, so when there is a drop in androgen production, fewer tears can be a result, which leads to dry eye.
+Women going through menopause experience a decrease in progesterone, estrogen, and androgen production.
+Androgens can affect the balance of tear production, so a drop in androgen production can result in decreased tear production and dry eye symptoms.

 How is Dry Eye Diagnosed?

-At Clarin Eye Care and Coral Gables Eye Care, our doctors diagnose dry eye disease through an evaluation of the quantity and quality of tears produced by the eyes and consideration of the patient’s symptoms, health history, medications, and environmental factors.
+At Clarin Eye Care and Coral Gables Eye Care, our doctors diagnose dry eye disease by performing a series of tests that evaluate the quantity and quality of your tears.
+We will also ask about your symptoms, health history, current medications, and any environmental factors that could be causing your dry eye.

-While dry eye can be a chronic condition, our doctors can prescribe treatment to help patients maintain healthy eyes, minimize dryness and discomfort, and prevent vision from being affected.
-Primary treatments for the management and treatment of dry eye include using artificial tears, increasing tear production, and treating inflammation of the eyelids or the eye surface.
+While dry eye can be a chronic condition, our doctors offer a range of treatment options to help you maintain healthy eyes, minimize dryness and discomfort, and prevent vision issues.
+Some common treatments include using artificial tears, increasing tear production, and treating inflammation of the eyelids or the eye surface.

 The doctors at Clarin Eye Care in Palmetto Bay or Coral Gables Eye Care will create a treatment plan customized to your specific case of dry eye disease.
-If you’ve been suffering from symptoms, please contact us today to schedule an appointment.
+If you’re dealing with dry eye symptoms, please contact us today to schedule an appointment.

 personalized eye health care